geode-sdk/build-geode-mod/README.md

     # Which commit/branch to use for bindings.
 Defaults to latest commit in main branch.
 Not required.
     bindings-ref: ''

+    # The android min SDK version to target.
+Defaults to 23.
+Not required.
+    android-min-sdk: ''
 ```

 # Examples